31 Dental Marketing Ideas & Strategies Guaranteed to Work

-There’s always going to be competition and new dentists entering the marketplace, so you have to have an ongoing campaign to stake your claim on the digital real estate.
-As a result, you should stake your claim on local listings and work on removing duplicate profiles.
+There’s always going to be competition and new dentists entering the marketplace, so you must have an ongoing campaign to stake your claim on your share of digital real estate, including a plan to claim your profiles and eliminate duplicate listings.

-You can also encourage your patients to leave reviews on these sites and manage it regularly.
-This can be done by the dentist during consultations or by office staff.
+You can also encourage your patients to leave reviews on these sites and manage your reviews regularly.
+Keep in mind the rules we mentioned above regarding Yelp reviews and Google reviews.

-A holistic dental marketing strategy also entails pay-per-click (PPC) campaigns.
-PPC is a paid search advertisement that appears when someone searches on a platform like Google, Yelp, or Facebook.
+A holistic dental marketing strategy must include pay-per-click (PPC) campaigns.
+PPC is a paid search advertisement that appears when someone searches on a platform such as Google, Yelp, or Facebook.

 It can significantly enhance your search visibility and get new patients in the door.
 As a result, if your goal is to increase patient leads, a PPC campaign can be one of the best ways for you to achieve it.

 The benefits and costs can be calculated as follows:

 Approximate value of new patient – Cost of acquisition = ROI

 To get the most out of your PPC campaign, you must track every lead, whether it comes in by phone or via an online form.

 One thing to note when engaging in PPC is that time defines the success of your campaign.
 Each time a prospective patient clicks your ad, it should be simple for them to call your office or schedule an appointment.
 They’re likely to abandon the process if there are too many roadblocks.

 PPC alone isn’t enough to get the maximum ROI.
 You will need to use other internet marketing strategies we've discussed in this post.